theedgepredictor/elo-rating/README.md

 ## Future
 - ESPN ORM: Map all endpoints to pydantic classes for validation and structure
 - Add Soccer Leagues
+- Add overtime column to datasets to give partial wins for hockey and soccer
 - Advanced ELO systems: The current system uses a basic static k value, more advanced systems improve upon that by implementing a dynamic k value and a dynamic home_field_advantage factor
 - Dockerized runner